pytest-dev/pytest-bdd/README.rst

 .. code-block:: gherkin

     Feature: Step arguments
-        Scenario: Arguments for given, when, thens
+        Scenario: Arguments for given, when, then
             Given there are 5 cucumbers

             When I eat 3 cucumbers